Remarks on the film "Paved Paradise"

 All these issues associated with forms of intensification, of course, go unaddressed in the film, but they raise the question the extent that land sparing may value biodiversity and yields over other dimensions such as human wellbeing, unequal distribution of environmental harms and the oppression of trade dependency.
 Karsten’s worry of Mordor may be more likely than film suggests.

 But here is the kicker, studies that examine long-term persistence of biodiversity in Costa Rica find that while forest area has increased, the intensive, export-oriented, pesticide laden bananas and pineapples creates an overall landscape matrix of poor connectivity and habitat quality.
 And the result is that forest area increased because of forest policy, but bird, plant, and insect diversity is decreasing over time in areas associated with simplified, intensive agricultural production.
-The authors of the study conclude that forest policy must be coupled with an agricultural plan to diversify the agricultural matrix through biodiversity inclusive farming and reduce the reliance of expensive and toxic imports.
+The authors of the study conclude that forest policy must be coupled with an agricultural plan to diversify the agricultural matrix through biodiversity inclusive farming and reduce the reliance of expensive and toxic imports11.

 All agricultural production should be forced to answer the following questions.
 How do the farming practices support in situ and landscape biodiversity?
 Who is being fed?
 How does the production contribute to nutritional quality?
 Who is profiting from the production?
 What are the environmental and human livelihood implications of the production?
 Who gets to decide about the form and intensity of production?
 How resilient are the farming systems to the increasing likelihood of environmental change and disturbance?